opensourceBIM/WebGL-threeJS/README.md

 How to deploy the server side part
 ==================================

 In order to add the plugin to your BimServer instance, just grab the plugin jar file from downloads and drop it into the BimServer plugin folder.
+Make sure to use the plugin version matching your BimServer version (1.1beta -> 0.1, 1.1final -> 0.2).

 If you want to develop the serializer, do the following: